(From Old Corral collection)

 Buck was an Episcopal chaplain or minister - or, at least someone with deep religious beliefs.
 He was the chaplain of the 1930s "Riding Actors Association of Hollywood", an early attempt at unionizing riders, stuntmen, etc. who desired safer working conditions as well as higher wages.
 He also did chaplain duties with the "Chuck Wagon Trailers" a group of western film heroes, character and support players who assembled a few times a year for a BBQ and to remember the ol' days.

-66 year old George Washington Conner was in Yuma, Arizona and passed away from heart problems on February 4, 1947 at the Yuma General Hospital.
-He and son George Jr. were interred on Conner property located behind a business in Quartzsite, Arizona, but their remains were exhumed in 2008 and moved to the Pioneer section of the Hi Jolly Cemetery.
+When Buck passed away in 1947, he and Hazel were living in Hollywood, California.
+He was visiting Yuma, Arizona and passed away on February 4, 1947 from heart problems at the Yuma General Hospital.
+He and son George Jr. were interred on Conner property located behind a business in Quartzsite, Arizona, and their remains were exhumed in 2008 and moved to the Pioneer section of the Hi Jolly Cemetery.

 The story doesn't end with his passing.
 Buck had collected various items, including letters and paintings from noted painter Charles Russell as well as a shotgun used by Doc Holiday at the O. K. Corral battle.
 All his memorabilia was stored in an adobe building in Quartzsite.
 Over the years, the mementoes disappeared and the building was destroyed in a storm.